SWP Calculator

 Questions and Answers

-What formulas does the SWP Calc use?
+What mathematical formulas does the SWP Calculator utilize?

-The calculator uses: $$\text{Balance}_{new} = \text{Balance}_{old} \times (1 + \frac{r}{12}) - W$$ where $r$ is the annual return rate and $W$ is the monthly withdrawal.
-For inflation-adjusted plans, $W$ increases by $(1 + r_{inf})$ annually.
+The core algorithm used by CalcMate is based on the declining balance formula: $\text{Balance}_{new} = \text{Balance}_{old} \times (1 + \frac{r}{12}) - W$, where $r$ is the annual return and $W$ is the monthly withdrawal.
+For inflation-indexed plans, the withdrawal amount $W$ is adjusted annually by $(1 + r_{inf})$.
+This ensures a dynamic and realistic projection of your financial future, accounting for both market growth and economic shifts.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.